ninabarzh/broomstick/content/posts/weizenbaum.md

 Looking across these “nows,” the pattern is painfully consistent: technology is still deployed as a shortcut past hard social problems rather than as a tool to confront them.
 In education, it replaces investment in teachers and literacy with subscriptions and screens.
 In ethics, it is used to signal virtue while ignoring the structural realities that make justice difficult.
 In industry, it preserves the power structures it was supposed to disrupt.
 In the military, it accelerates our ability to kill faster than our willingness to ask why we are killing.
 And in the lab, the same rationalisations still absolve people of responsibility, just dressed up in new jargon.

-The uncomfortable truth in 2025 is that Weizenbaum’s warnings were not just prophetic — they have been normalised.
+The uncomfortable truth in 2025 is that Weizenbaum’s warnings were not just prophetic, they have been normalised.
 What was once cautionary has become background noise.
 We still chase technological capability without matching it with political maturity, and we still congratulate ourselves for progress that leaves the roots of the problem untouched.
-The real test is whether we are willing to reverse the order of the questions — to decide what kind of society we want before deciding which machines to build.
-If we do not, then Weizenbaum’s greatest fear for the future may not just come true — it may arrive looking exactly like the world we have chosen.
+The real test is whether we are willing to reverse the order of the questions, to decide what kind of society we want before deciding which machines to build.
+If we do not, then Weizenbaum’s greatest fear for the future may not just come true, it may arrive looking exactly like the world we have chosen.